WindJammer6/17.-Mini-Projects-from-School/README.md

 **Summary about the project:**
 The project task is to improve social experience of taking the lift using lights.

+imovie for video editing, ultimaker cura for 3d printing, and rdworks for laser cutting

 *Source(s):*
 nil